 A U.S. Holder will generally recognize gain or loss upon the sale or other disposition of ADSs or ordinary shares in an amount equal to the difference between the amount realized upon the disposition and the holder's adjusted tax basis in such ADSs or ordinary shares.
 The gain or loss will generally be capital gain or loss.
 Individuals and other non-corporate U.S. Holders who have held the ADSs or ordinary shares for more than one year will generally be eligible for reduced tax rates.
 The deductibility of a capital loss may be subject to limitations.
 Any such gain or loss that the U.S. Holder recognizes will generally be treated as U.S. source income or loss for foreign tax credit limitation purposes, which will generally limit the availability of foreign tax credits.
 However, in the event we are deemed to be a mainland China resident enterprise under the mainland China Enterprise Income Tax Law, U.S. Holders may be eligible for the benefits of the Treaty.
-In such event, if mainland China tax were to be imposed on any gain from the disposition of the ADSs or ordinary shares, a U.S. Holder that is eligible for the benefits of the Treaty may elect to treat such gain as mainland China source income.
-Pursuant to recently issued Treasury Regulations, however, if a U.S. Holder is not eligible for the benefits of the Treaty or does not elect to apply the Treaty, then such holder may not be able to claim a foreign tax credit arising from any mainland China tax imposed on the disposition of the ADSs or ordinary shares.
-U.S. Holders are urged to consult their tax advisors regarding the creditability or deduction of any mainland China tax, their eligibility for benefits under the Treaty and the potential impact of the recently issued Treasury Regulations.
+In such event, if mainland China tax were to be imposed on any gain from the disposition of the ADSs or ordinary shares, a U.S. Holder that is eligible for the benefits of the Treaty or does not elect to apply the Treaty, then such holder may not be able to claim a foreign tax credit arising from any mainland China tax imposed on the disposition of the ADSs or ordinary shares.
+U.S. Holders are urged to consult their tax advisors regarding the creditability or deduction of any mainland China tax, their eligibility for benefits under the Treaty and the potential impact of the Treasury Regulations.